 Annupuri, located on the western side of Mt.
 Niseko-An’nupuri, is smaller and less crowded than the other Japan ski resorts in Niseko.
-The wide gentler slopes and the relaxing atmosphere at the resort particularly attracts beginner skier and families looking for a laid-back and more affordable winter holiday.
+The wide gentler slopes and the relaxing atmosphere at the resort particularly attracts beginner skier and families looking for a laid back and more affordable winter holiday.

-At time of writing, a day-pass to Annupuri is 500¥ cheaper than the other 3 resorts pass.
-Cost-wise, guests are however encouraged to avail the "All Mountain Pass".
-This will grant guests access to all of Niseko’s ski resorts.
+Annupuri is a perfect spot for skiers looking for a relaxing Japanese hot bath with its numerous onsens.
+A day-pass to Annupuri is a bit cheaper than other resorts' passes.
+Cost-wise, you can opt to avail of the "All Mountain Pass."
+This will grant access to all of Niseko’s ski resorts.

-Zao Onsen Ski Resort
+2. Zao Onsen Ski Resort

 The ski resort is one of the few Japan ski resorts where Juhyo or “ice trees” appear after a blizzard.
-Juhyo, popularly known as “snow monsters” are formed when the Siberian winds freeze against the fir trees on the slopes of Mt.
+Juhyo, popularly known as “snow monsters,” are formed when the Siberian winds freeze against the fir trees on the slopes of Mt.
 Jizo.
 The snow monsters look best around February.

 Zao Onsen Ski Information